-Conjecture 1.6 (Birch and Swinnerton-Dyer Conjecture).
-The order of vanishing of L(E, s) at the central point s = 1 is equal to the rank of the group of rational points $E(\mathbb{Q})$.
+Conjecture 1.5 (Birch and Swinnerton-Dyer Conjecture).
+The order of vanishing of L(E, s) at the central point s = 1 is equal to the rank of the group of rational points $E(\mathbb{Q})$ .

-In other words, Birch and Swinnerton-Dyer conjectured that the geometric rank of a rational elliptic curve equals to its analytic rank.
+In other words, Birch and Swinnerton-Dyer conjectured that the geometric rank of an elliptic curve equals its analytic rank.

-Unfortunately, it is not known what values of rank r are possible for rational elliptic curves.
+Unfortunately, it is not known what values of rank r are possible for an elliptic curve.
 In 1938, Billing found an elliptic curve with rank 3.
 The largest known rank increased over the next few decades.
 The largest is due to Elkies in 2006, and is rank at least 28.
-Interestingly, there are not examples of elliptic curves for each rank smaller than 28 (see [Du] for a more comprehensive historical data on elliptic curve records):
+Interestingly, there are not examples of elliptic curves for each rank smaller than 28 (see [Du] for a more comprehensive historical data on elliptic curve records).
+While originally it was thought that the ranks are unbounded, now some conjecture that this is not the case.